kean/Nuke/Documentation/NukeUI.docc/ImageViewExtensions.md

 For a complete list of options, see ``ImageLoadingOptions``.
 Some options, such as ``ImageLoadingOptions/isProgressiveRenderingEnabled`` will be covered later.

 > Built-in extensions for image views are designed to get you up and running as quickly as possible.
-But if you want to have more control, or use some of the advanced features, like animated images, it is recommended to use `ImagePipeline` directly.
+If you want more control, use ``ImagePipeline`` directly.

+> Tip: To play animated images, load them into an ``AnimatedImageView`` instead of a plain `UIImageView` – everything else stays the same.
+See <doc:AnimatedImages>.

 ## Progressive Decoding